CISS Q4 2025 Earnings Call Summary | Stock Taper

 • EBITDA: $17 million, up 244% from $7 million in 2024.

-• Successfully completed the dry docking of the Aframax tanker, the Afrapearl II, in August 2025.
+• The company completed the dry docking of its Aframax tanker, the Afrapearl II, in August 2025.

-• The fleet currently consists of 3 Handysize dry bulk carriers and 1 Aframax oil tanker, with all vessels on short- to medium-term charters.
+• The fleet currently consists of 3 Handysize dry bulk carriers and 1 Aframax oil tanker, all unencumbered and chartered on short- to medium-term contracts.

 • Voyage revenues declined due to the dry docking of the Aframax tanker, resulting in a total of 74 non-revenue days.